 Vendor relationships are managed across all levels of the organisation with regular communication on both strategic matters and day-to-day engagement.
-Midwich prides itself on the longevity of many of these relationships and the key position it holds in the commercial operation of its vendors.
-The Board maintains an overview of vendor relationships through regular reporting and presentations from management.
+Midwich prides itself on the longevity of many of these relationships and the key position it holds in the commercial

-Midwich operates a strictly business-to-business model, so our customers are also a valueadding part of the supply chain.
+Midwich operates a strictly business-to-business model so our customers are also a valueadding part of the supply chain.
 We have a dedicated sales and support organisation with responsibility for both day-to-day and more strategic communication.
 We receive regular feedback through these channels, together with the results of formal customer surveys, on customer needs, our performance, product performance and satisfaction of the ultimate enduser.

-Customer feedback informs our decisions on the product portfolio and helps us to engage effectively with vendors, suggesting product enhancements and reporting on performance issues.
+Customer feedback informs our decisions on the product portfolio and helps us to engage effectively with vendors; suggesting product enhancements and reporting on performance issues.
 Customer feedback also informs our decisions on support and how we organise resources to provide an effective and efficient service.
 Matters pertaining to customers and the internal support organisation are reported to the Board regularly.
 We have been recognised by both our vendors and reseller customers at the most prestigious award ceremonies within our industry.